 Ms Claire Stephenson from SLR also be endorsed as a suitably qualified experienced expert.
 DPIE provided endorsement for Ms Stephenson 29 May 2020 (refer to correspondence in Appendix A).
+In June 2021, WCPL wrote to DPIE and requested Adam Skorulis be added as suitably qualified experienced expert to replace Ms Stephenson who is no longer with SLR.
+Mr Skorulis was endorsed by DPIE 27 October 2021.

 As required by Condition B66 (b) of DA305-7-2003, WCPL must prepare this GWMP in consultation with DPIE Water and the EPA, to the satisfaction of the Planning Secretary.
 This GWMP (including all appendices) was provided to DPIE Water and EPA on 26 August 2020 for review and comment.
 Correspondence was received from the EPA 4 September 2020 to advise that the EPA does not provide comments on management plans.
 No comments were received from DPIE Water.
+Version 2 of the GWMP was approved 20 November 2020.